 Learn Where You Can Turn for the Most Dependable News on the Global Outbreak

-With an onslaught of news and information on the global novel coronavirus pandemic, it can be challenging to know where to turn for reliable, up-to-the-minute information.
-To help the public better assess the news surrounding the virus, experts at Cedars-Sinai listed their top three go-to resources:
+To help the public better assess the news surrounding the virus, Riggs and other experts at Cedars-Sinai listed their top go-to resources:

-The World Health Organization -- On the World Health Organization (WHO) website, experts provide a global perspective of the COVID-19 virus, while also sharing individual best practices on topics like vaccines, masking and other protective measures against the disease.
+The World Health Organization—On the World Health Organization (WHO) website, experts provide a global perspective on the COVID-19 virus, while also sharing individual best practices on topics like vaccines, masking and other protective measures against the disease.
 There is technical information targeted to public health officials and clinicians, but also travel advice, frequently asked questions and regular news updates for the general public.